 - The maximum annual contribution limit for the taxation year MINUS any company sponsored pension plan contributions (defined as PA, or short for pension adjustment on your T4 slip.
 A PA represents the value of any pension benefits accruing from participation in a registered pension plan or deferred profit sharing plan)

 The deadline for this year’s tax contribution is March 2, 2020.
 Contributions made in the first 60 days of the year can be applied against the previous taxation year or in any subsequent year.

 The types of investments you can hold in an RRSP

 You can simply make your contribution into an RRSP savings account until it builds to several thousand dollars, or you can set up a self-directed RRSP right away.
 If you prefer to build and manage your own investment portfolio by buying and selling a variety of different types of investments, you should consider a good balanced fund or even an easy passive strategy we call the Couch Potato Portfolio.
-(You can find it here).
-For more information on eligible investments, see Self-directed RRSPs.
+(You can find it here.)

 The maximum someone can contribute